-Your work ‘Micro Space’ is about nature’s calligraphy on frozen plane.
+Your work ‘Micro Space’ is about nature’s calligraphy on the frozen plane.
 Are you very observant of your surroundings?
-How much of these work are a spontaneous outcome of your sensations as an artist?
+How many of these works are a spontaneous outcome of your sensations as an artist?

 Every photographer must be a keen observer, but I feel it’s more important to love what you photograph.
 With ‘Micro Space’ series is just like that.
 I’m fascinated by ice and cold in general and I got to understand them because I’m fortunate enough to live very close to a river.
 So the connection with this subject came naturally and I got to search for ice formations everywhere I went to in the cold season.

-You have also traveled to Swiss Alps, Dolomite region in Italy etc to name a few.
-Tell us of a fond memory or any anecdotal story from your trips particularly close to your heart.
+You have also travelled to Swiss Alps, Dolomite region in Italy etc to name a few.
+Tell us about a fond memory or any anecdotal story from your trips particularly close to your heart.

 What I can tell you about the Swiss Alps is that marmots are notorious thieves.
 In the Dolomites, one must be careful when making bookings at the rifugios, or else he or she might spend the night in the cold and deeply regret it.
 In Norway, another amazing country I was fortunate enough to see, there’s nothing I could complain about, except maybe for the almost non-stop rain.
 It’s a dreamland, not easy to photograph, but awesome to experience in person.